Get The Facts

 4. “The mandate for the funding requires [asphalt] paving and determines the width of the paving.”

 The funding requires the Putnam Trail be improved; it does not specify the need for asphalt pavement.
-The Erie Canal Trail utilized the same funding and improved many of their trails with a stone dust surface.
+The Erie Canal Trail utilized the same funding and improved many of their trails with stone dust.
+The cross-country trail was improved using transportation funds as well.
 Trails with 8ft width have been built in NYC with the same funding.
 Click here.

 Update May 2012